Teeth Bonding Media, PA

 Can tooth bonding fall off?

-Yes, tooth bonding can fall off.
 However, it is usually not a problem.
 Your dentist can rebond your bonding material to your teeth if it does fall off.
-It’s important to maintain good oral hygiene and take care of your teeth and gums so that the bonding does not come loose.
+Maintaining good oral hygiene and caring for your teeth and gums ensures the bonding does not come loose.

 Bonding to restore teeth to their natural size after undergoing orthodontic treatment